-Clinical director, Counsellor
+Clinical director, Psychotherapist

 Moa has primarily been trained in the existential tradition which means she takes a philosophical and pragmatic approach towards therapy.
 A client’s whole way of being is taken into account and explored, looking at which ways a person has learnt to relate to themselves and others, how they have learnt to respond to different situations in life.
 Such self-knowledge can help to improve many aspects of one’s life.
 Moa believes that a thorough self-examination can lead to a deeper sense of meaning in life, to self-acceptance and finding and building upon personal strengths.
 She values openness, honesty and courage which she believes will enable you to live authentically.

-Clinical director, Psychotherapist, Coach
+Clinical director, Psychotherapist

 Dr Raffaello Antonino